 Pet License Information

-Pet licenses expire on the 31of December each year.
-After January 1 of each year a $25.00 delinquency fee will be added to the normal license fee (per household, not per pet).
+Pet licenses expire on December 31 of each year.
+After January 1, a $25.00 delinquency fee will be added to the normal license fee (per household, not per pet).
 If you have not licensed your pet, you may do so by mail or in person.
-If renewing by mail, please complete the pet license application form (pdf).
+If renewing by mail, please complete the Pet License Application Form (PDF).

 Pet License Fees: